Anxiety Is A Behavioral Wellness Issue

-In an online poll we conducted in May, 2014, 58 percent of respondents said that there was something wrong with people who had anxiety disorder, and that anxiety disorder was associated with a negative stigma.
+In an online poll we conducted 2014, 58 percent of respondents said there was something wrong with people who had anxiety disorder and that anxiety disorder was associated with a negative stigma.

-In an online poll we just completed, January, 2015, 80 percent of respondents said the term ‘mental illness’ suggests that there is something wrong with a person’s mind.
+In an online poll we conducted in 2015, 80 percent of respondents said the term "mental illness" suggests that there is something wrong with a person’s mind.

-Is it any wonder anxiety disorder is associated with a negative stigma?
+Is it any wonder why anxiety disorder is associated with a negative stigma?

-What’s more troubling is that research shows that only one third of people who struggle with problematic anxiety seek help.
-And the biggest reason for not seeking help is because of the negative stigma attached to having a ‘mental illness.’
+What’s more troubling is that research shows only one third of people who struggle with anxiety disorder seek help.
+And the biggest reason for not seeking help is because of the negative stigma attached to having a "mental illness."

-Unfortunately, not seeking help could cause a lifetime of needless struggle.
+Not seeking help could mean a lifetime of needless struggle with anxiety disorder.

-This is because problematic anxiety seldom resolves on its own.
-Unless a person works at overcoming problematic anxiety, she can struggle with it her entire life.
+This is because issues with anxiety disorder seldom resolve on their own.
+Unless a person works at overcoming problematic anxiety, it can continue to cause problems throughout life.

-The term mental illness has its roots way back in the days when anxiety (and other mental health issues) was thought to have been caused by a disease with the brain, similar to other bodily diseases, such as heart disease and cancer.
-Attempts to treat anxiety date back as far as 5000 BCE.
-So, the concept of anxiety being a disease of the brain goes a long way back.
+The term mental illness has its roots back in the days when anxiety (and other mental health issues) was thought to have been caused by a disease with the brain, similar to other bodily diseases, such as heart disease and cancer.
+Attempts to treat anxiety date back as far as 5000 BCE so the concept of anxiety being a disease of the brain goes a long way back.

-But even after all this time, the ‘physical disease’ perception persists even today, and is still strong with certain medical and mental health professionals.
+But even after all this time, the "physical disease" perception persists even today.

 Today, however, we know much more about anxiety, its causes, and its treatment.
 Anxiety is no more a disease of the brain or mind than being angry or disappointed are.

 The term "anxiety" is defined as: a feeling of worry, nervousness, and unease typically about an imminent event or uncertain outcome.